Frequently Asked Questions

 When is the deadline to apply?

-The PEGS program accepts students on a rolling admissions basis.
-The application deadline for full consideration is February 28th, 2019.
+The application for full consideration for the PEGS program is February 28th, 2019.
 To be eligible for advanced registration, your application packet (online application, resume) must be received by that date.
-Upon a competitive review of complete applications, finalists will be invited to campus for personal interviews.
+Upon a competitive review of complete applications, finalists will be invited to interview.